EuropeanSpallationSource/MCAG_Base_Project/README.md

 # MCAG_Base_Project
 TwinCAT project prepared to be used with EPICS

-This is a TwinCAT 3 project which is prepared to be used together with EPICS:
+EPICS model 3 motor driver for a TwinCAT 3 system

 http://www.aps.anl.gov/epics